CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  The aim of testing is to get **feedback** — opinions and suggestions.
 Are you on the right track with the project?
 Is it doing what it is supposed to do?
 So far maybe it only does a part of its job — does it do that correctly?
 Does it look how you want it to look?

  Is the person you've asked to test your project using it the way you expected them to?
 If not, why not?
-What can you change?
+What should you change?

  If the person testing your project has problems or gets stuck, don't help them straight away.
 You won't be there to explain things every time someone uses your project.
 Instead, make a note of it – that could be a place where you can make improvements!